 The Doha Peace Effort is fast losing its euphoric fragrance.
-Both Kabul and Abdullah have made it clear that they do not accept the conditions for the intra Afghan dialogue.
-The US appears to be using internal political compulsions to drive it’s shameful exit from Afghanistan.
-A direct call between Trump and Baradar is a desperate reach-out for support by the incumbent govt in the face of impending elections.
-As predicted the Taliban will dictate the exit of foreign forces and having failed to divide the Taliban the US is now reconciled to the abandonment of Afghanistan.
-A failed strategy that leaves the region more chaotic 19 years later, based on false premises and false promises to its own people has led to the present impasse.
-Pak suggested dealing with the Taliban years ago, and was told as was the rest of the World that the Taliban were close to being defeated.
-Pak has, in supporting the US efforts to broker peace through compulsion left itself vulnerable, in a vulnerable obtaining environment where its economy is fragile and it faces an Eastern threat.
+Both Kabul and Abdullah have made it clear that they do not accept the conditions for the intra-Afghan dialogue.
+The US appears to be using internal political compulsions to drive its shameful exit from Afghanistan.
+A direct call between Trump and Baradar is a desperate reach-out for support by the incumbent government in the face of impending elections.
+As predicted, the Taliban will dictate foreign forces’ exit and have failed to divide the Taliban.
+The US is now reconciled to the abandonment of Afghanistan.
+A failed strategy that leaves the region more chaotic 19 years later, based on false premises and false promises to its own people, has led to the present impasse.
+Pakistan suggested dealing with the Taliban years ago and was told that the Taliban were close to being defeated, as was the rest of the world.
+In supporting the US efforts to broker peace through compulsion, Pakistan has left itself vulnerable in a vulnerable obtaining environment where its economy is fragile and faces an Eastern threat.
 Abdullah has declared himself the ruler of the North.
-Is this the initial step of balkanisation?
+Is this the initial step of balkanization?

-Internally three power centres have emerged, the Taliban, Ashraf Ghani and Abdullah Abdullah.
-Taliban and AG do not get along, nor does the Taliban – Abdullah Abdullah front have much scope.
-Who will monitor and smoothen the path?
-Difficult questions.
+Internally three power centers have emerged: the Taliban, Ashraf Ghani, and Abdullah Abdullah.
+Taliban and AG do not get along, nor does the Taliban.
+However, the Abdullah Abdullah front has some scope.
+So who will monitor and smoothen the path?

-What must be done.
-Some suggestions to avoid a civil war.
+What must be done?
+Some suggestions to avoid a civil war are:

-- China, Pakistan and Russia to call for an initial dialogue of the three in either Islamabad or Beijing.
-Must focus on a road map .
-Iran be incorporated later.
+- China, Pakistan, and Russia call for an initial dialogue of the three in either Islamabad or Beijing.
+Must focus on a road map.
+Iran is incorporated later.

-- On the Taliban request , allow them to open an Office in Islamabad.
+- At the Taliban’s request, allow them to open an office in Islamabad.

-- Allow the Doha peace plan to proceed ie, thinning out of US / NATO forces as per plan.
+- Allow the Doha peace plan to proceed, i.e., thinning out US / NATO forces as per plan.
 Let the US retain Shindand and Bagram Air Bases as requested with not more than 5000 US trainers, Advisors, technicians( I believe already agreed upon).

 - Spoilers like India and Amrullah Saleh will attempt to target US locations blaming it on the Taliban.
 The US and Khalilzad be briefed.

 Islamabad needs to come up with a plan quickly.
 Taliban need to cool their anger.
-AG is getting stronger in the centre.
-He has Pakhtun support .
-With Indian financial backing , he is in for the fight.
+AG is getting stronger in the center.
+He has Pakhtun support.
+With Indian financial backing, he is in for the fight.
 His call to The Taliban to disassociate itself from Pakistan is a move to divert pressure on himself.